 e.
 Finish pointing is kept wet for about 4 days for lime pointing and 10 days for cement pointing.

 f.
-The mortar is applied throughout the whole surface and levelled by the float.
+The mortar is then applied throughout the whole surface and levelled by the float.